davidlday/bookworm-blog/_posts/2015-02-06-know-your-markets-pt3.md

 In this case, the slush is all over the place.
 As with the straight line, whether or not this was really useful would need more investigation.

 Whatever the case, I think analyzing a slush pile would be a next logical step.
 This isn't possible right now, and may not be any time soon.
 I've bounced the idea of using some of these metrics to prioritize the slush pile off of a couple people, and the response has been somewhat reserved, and reasonably so.
-Using statistical analysis to rank the value of a story in terms of language craftis a potentially controversial idea, but really, this is exactly what slush readers do.
+Using statistical analysis to rank the value of a story in terms of language craft is a potentially controversial idea, but really, this is exactly what slush readers do.
 I would never in my life suggest that statistics be used to pass final judgement, regardless of how much I love idea of computer overlords with sock puppets, but I do think we can start to gain efficiencies in processing the slush pile and shorten response times.

 As a writer, I like the idea of getting a response faster, and I like the idea of having some way of measuring my work against the body of work submitted to a magazine.
 As a slush reader, I like the idea of having a little inkling of what I'm getting into before I sit down to read a submission.